Report on Subproject S-1: Existing Software

 In the first three sections, we describe successively the softwares dealing with three different description formalisms for DES: automata, queueing networks and Petri nets.
 To fix the ideas, we have recalled the basic definition for these three models.

-In §gif and §gif, we describe 2 global packages: MAPLE and SCILAB.
+In § and §, we describe 2 global packages: MAPLE and SCILAB.
 They are not specifically designed for DES, but are used as a programming framework by several of the software described in the document.

 The study of automata was initiated in the 50's by the work of Kleene.
 A finite automaton provides the simplest model of a computing device.
 It has proved to be a basic and central model in computer science, see [8, 15].